Modern portfolio theory: Risk-free asset and the capital allocation line

 In this formula P is the sub-portfolio of risky assets at the tangency with the Markowitz bullet, F is the risk-free asset, and C is a combination of portfolios P and F.

-By the diagram, the introduction of the risk-free asset as a possible component of the portfolio has improved the range of risk-expected return combinations available, because everywhere except at the tangency portfolio the half-line gives a higher expected return than the parabola does at every possible risk level.
+By the diagram, the introduction of the risk-free asset as a possible component of the portfolio has improved the range of risk-expected return combinations available, because everywhere except at the tangency portfolio the half-line gives a higher expected return than the hyperbola does at every possible risk level.
 The fact that all points on the linear efficient locus can be achieved by a combination of holdings of the risk-free asset and the tangency portfolio is known as the one mutual fund theorem, where the mutual fund referred to is the tangency portfolio.

+Geometric intuition

+The efficient frontier can be pictured as a problem in quadratic curves.
+On the market, we have the assets $R_1, R_2, \dots, R_n$.
+We have some funds, and a portfolio is a way to divide our funds into the assets.
+Each portfolio can be represented as a vector $w_1, w_2, \dots, w_n$, such that $\sum_i w_i = 1$, and we hold the assets according to $w^T R = \sum_i w_i R_i$.